-We have narrowed it down to these major 5 – buying straight run when you only want eggs, buying meat bird chicks, bought an ornamental or game breed, bought from a shady source, or just flat out too many!
+We have narrowed it down to these major 5 – buying straight run when you only want eggs, buying meat bird chicks, buying an ornamental or game breed, buying from a shady source, or just flat out too many!

 Chicks are absolutely adorable, and it can be really tough not to impulse buy a whole box full, but if you buy the wrong ones you can end up regretting it.

-Mistake #1: You Bought Straight Run
+Purchasing Chicks Mistake #1: You Bought Straight Run

 This is because most chicks cannot be easily sexed at one day of age!
 Some larger hatcheries can sex chicks, but it’s not 100% accurate and is a very unpleasant experience for the birds.

 The best choice for someone that just wants a few hens is to buy started pullets.
 They won’t require the investment of setting up a brooder and co go straight out into your coop!

-If you absolutely want the joy of raising chicks (and it is definitely a joy), there are a few breeds that can sexed at hatch!
+If you absolutely want the joy of raising chicks (and it is definitely a joy), there are a few breeds that can be sexed at hatch!

-There are also many cross breeds available that can be sexed at hatch, like Red Sex Links, Black Sex Link, ISA Browns, Golden Comets, Red Stars, Cinnamon Queens, and Black Stars.
+There are also many crossbreeds available that can be sexed at hatch, like Red Sex Links, Black Sex Link, ISA Browns, Golden Comets, Red Stars, Cinnamon Queens, and Black Stars.

 If you only want hens that lay eggs in your urban backyard coop, then those are the birds for you!

-Mistake #2: You Bought Meat Birds (Or a Breed that Lays Poorly)
+Purchasing Chicks Mistake #2: You Bought Meat Birds (Or a Breed that Lays Poorly)

 You may seem some with names like Red Ranger or Kosher King, but the most common meat bird is the Cornish Cross.
 They can be sweet birds, but they are bred for meat production and usually live relatively short, uncomfortable lives.

 There are also more “ornamental” breeds that look pretty, but don’t lay many eggs or get as large as meat birds.
-They can be a fun hobby birds but are pretty useless for anything else.
+They can be a fun hobby bird but are pretty useless for anything else.

 If you want a decent number of large eggs you should avoid the following breeds: Araucana, Cubalaya, Sicilian Buttercup, Indian Game, Egyptian Fayoumi, Easter Eggers, Silkie, Polish, Ameraucana, and Wyandotte.

-Mistake #3: You Bought an Unfriendly Breed
+Purchasing Chicks Mistake #3: You Bought an Unfriendly Breed

 Sometimes there’s a breed of chicken that looks really neat or is “rare” and that can result in another type of terrible impulse buy.

-Now, lots of a chickens behavior and aggression depends on how you handle them at a young age, and raise them.
+Now, lots of a chicken’s behavior and aggression depends on how you handle them at a young age, and raise them.
 But in general, some breeds are very nervous and flighty, which can be unpleasant to have as a pet.

-Breeds that can be hit-or-miss include: Campine, Chantecler, Dominique, Langshan, Marans, New Hampshire Red, and Polish.
+Breeds that can be hit-or-miss include Campine, Chantecler, Dominique, Langshan, Marans, New Hampshire Red, and Polish.

-Mistake #4: You Bought from a Dubious Source
+Purchasing Chicks Mistake #4: You Bought from a Dubious Source

-For the casual keeper they can be a great option.
-If you want show birds, most commercial hatcheries won’t have super great examples of the breed.
+For the casual keeper, they can be a great option.
+If you want to show birds, most commercial hatcheries won’t have super great examples of the breed.

 Chicks can die pretty easily if not cared for correctly and, while large companies can eat that cost to keep you “happy,” smaller breeders can’t afford to coddle you in the same way.

 If you buy chicks from a local individual, make sure to give them a good exam before completing the transaction.
 They should look like the breed they are advertised to be, and they should be willing to show their parents.

 When in doubt, walk away!

-Mistake #5: You Bought Too Many
+Purchasing Chicks Mistake #5: You Bought Too Many